SESYNC-ci/tidyverse-lesson/docs/_slides/lubridate.md

 ===

-There are several columns with date and time information
+There are several columns in the storm events data with dates and times.